The Magical Snæfellsnes Peninsula in West-Iceland - Part I

 Hellnar used to be one of the biggest fishing stations in Snæfellsnes with the oldest documented information about Hellnar being a fishing village dating back to 1560.
 According to a census, 194 people were living here in the year 1703, plus all the people who were doing seasonal work at Hellnar.

 Times have for sure changed at Hellnar - now there is even a hotel at Hellnar and a popular little café, Fjöruhúsið café, down by the sea.
 Plus many more activities.

 There are such beautiful rock formations down by the sea and a protruding rock, Valasnös, with a huge opening.
 It is possible to walk right up to the opening.
 A cave called Baðstofuhellir is to be found inside the cliff, but I have never managed to see it.

-You will see and smell a lot of fulmars in the cliffs and whales are often seen in the ocean outside of Hellnar.
+You will see and smell a lot of fulmars in the cliffs and whales are often seen in the sea outside of Hellnar.
 My great-grandmother, Ingibjörg Guðmundsdóttir, was born and raised at Arnarstapi and Hellnar so I have special ties to this beautiful place.
 She then moved to a very remote location in the Westfjords of Iceland, Ingjaldssandur.

 The lovely little café Fjöruhúsið opened in 1997 and is ever so popular amongst us Icelanders.
 The café cannot be seen from the road as it is well hidden away until you reach the top of the hill.

 The location is fantastic, and it is ever so lovely drinking coffee (or whatever) on the veranda right by the sea and the majestic cliffs.
 I visit this café every time I am in the area.
-It is a small café, not a restaurant, but you can buy light meals here, for example, homemade cakes and bread, hot chocolate, waffles, and their famous fish soup.
+It is a small café, not a restaurant, but you can buy light meals here.

 The 2.5 km hike from Hellnar to Arnarstapi starts here by Fjöruhúsið on the right-hand side.
 And if you walk a bit further up behind the café and turn left you will find a statue of the Virgin Mary by holy spring water.